-- 1) The Appellant applied for services under the I/DD Waiver Program. - 2) An Independent Psychological Evaluation (IPE) was conducted with the Appellant in conjunction with the I/DD Waiver application on August 14, 2024 (Exhibit D-3). - 3) The Appellant has an eligible diagnosis of mild Intellectual Disability (Exhibit D-3). - 4) A substantial adaptive deficit in capacity for independent living was identified as a result of the August 2024 IPE (Exhibits D-4 and D-5). - 5) On September 17, 2024, the Respondent issued a notice to the Appellant advising that her I/DD Waiver application had been denied as the documentation submitted did not support the presence of substantial adaptive deficits in at least three of the six major life areas (Exhibit D-2).
+- 1) The Appellant applied for services through the I/DD Waiver Program. - 2) An Independent Psychological Evaluation (IPE) was conducted with the Appellant on September 9, 2024, in conjunction with the I/DD Waiver application (Exhibit D-3). - 3) The Appellant was diagnosed with Autism Spectrum Disorder, Level 2, Generalized Anxiety Disorder and Global Developmental Delay (Exhibit D-3). - 4) The Respondent issued a notice of denial on October 4, 2024, advising the Appellant that his application had been denied as the documentation submitted did not support the presence of an eligible diagnosis of an Intellectual Disability or related condition which is severe (Exhibit D-2).